travis-ci/docs-travis-ci-com/user/unified-platform.md

 If you are activating a new repository on Travis CI, please use [travis-ci.com](https://www.travis-ci.com).

-#### Migrating to travis-ci.coming
+#### Migrating to travis-ci.com

-Sometime in May 2018 we'll be migrating repositories from travis-ci.org to travis-ci.coming
+Sometime in May or June 2018 we'll be migrating repositories from travis-ci.org to travis-ci.com

 You can opt in to migration by manually switching your repositories to travis-ci.com now (we'll email you before the migration happens), or if you don't need to keep your build history and want to switch right now please reach out to [support@travis-ci.com](mailto:support@travis-ci.com?Subject=Hello%20Travis%20CI).